Explore Harlech

 Frequently asked questions

-Harlech Castle (UNESCO World Heritage Site, the most dramatically sited castle in Wales), the Royal St David's Golf Club, Cardigan Bay views, and a small Welsh village of extraordinary historical and natural beauty Roam surfaces the hidden gems that make Harlech worth exploring.
+Harlech is a place in Snowdonia known for harlech Castle (UNESCO World Heritage Site, the most dramatically sited castle in Wales), the Royal St David's Golf Club, Cardigan Bay views, and a small Welsh village of extraordinary historical and natural beauty.
+Harlech Castle, built by Edward I between 1282 and 1289, sits on a rocky outcrop with sheer cliffs dropping to what was once the sea below.
+The population is around 1,700.

-Yes — Roam is live in Harlech and across Gwynedd.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Harlech and across Snowdonia.
+It is available on iOS and Android.